prasy03/UCB-Capstone-Mar2026/README.md

 ### Next steps

 * The model is highly sensitive to the 12-month window.
 While it captures monthly fluctuations well, its ability to predict long-term annual cycles is limited by the dataset's duration.
-* he data being synthetic behaves ideal for model conditions.
+* The data being synthetic behaves ideal for model conditions.
 Real world data may be different in its samples (like zero sales, promotion events, external influences, supply chain, data leakage etc).
 * The actionable recommendation is to focus operational expansion in High-Volume regions and invest in premium logistics for High-Profit regions.
 * **Feature Engineering:** Include external factors such as promotion periods or global shipping disruptions as external factors /  variables (SARIMAX).
 * **Advanced Models:**  Models like LSTM to better handle non-linear trends and complex seasonality.